LMauricius/ChakraL-experiment/Docs/src/content/2_Language_features/Expressions/Operators/Context_operators.md

         write x c **prints '4'
 ```

 The copy (`new`{.chakral}) operator isn't automatically defined for a selection since there is not universal default for which operands should be included in the copy.
-It is however a `virtual`{.chakral} context, so it can be assigned to values that have a virtual specifier.
+It is however a `virtual`{.chakral} context, so it can be assigned to values that have a virtual qualifier.
 ```{.chakral}
 c = (x=1) | (y=2) **ERROR: cannot copy a selection into variable 'c'
 d: virtual const = (x=1) | (y=2) **OK